sajid-dsi/spring-component-framework/README.md

 </dependencies>
 ```

-and you should add a plugin to package your app:
+and you need add a customized plugin to package the client/server app:

 ```xml
   <build>